ktaka-ccmp/google-oauth2-example/Detailed.md

-# Detailed expranation of authentication related codes
+# A detailed explanation of authentication-related codes

-## frontend #1 (google-oauth-01/frontend)

 The ["@react-oauth/google" library](https://github.com/MomenSherif/react-oauth) is used for google-oauth-01/frontend,
 whereas [Google's client library](https://developers.google.com/identity/gsi/web/guides/client-library) is used for google-oauth-02/frontend.

+## frontend #1 (google-oauth-01/frontend)

 ### AuthProvider.js

-Most of the authentication-related codes are contained in AuthProvider.js.
+Most of the authentication-related codes in the frontend React.js app are contained in [AuthProvider.js](google-oauth-01/frontend/src/AuthProvider.js).
 There are the following components and a context in this file:
 * AuthContext: a context to pass auth-related data between components.
 * AuthProvider: main functions related to authentication.